oneapi-src/level-zero-spec/scripts/tools/PROG.rst

   * ${T}_DEBUG_EVENT_TYPE_MODULE_LOAD: an in-memory module was loaded onto the device.

-    The event is generated in the ${x}ModuleCreate() flow with thread == ${T}_DEBUG_THREAD_NONE.
-    If ${T}_DEBUG_EVENT_FLAG_STOPPED is set, the event blocks the ${x}ModuleCreate() call until the debugger acknowledges the event by resuming ${T}_DEBUG_THREAD_NONE.

-    * The module format.

-    * The begin and end address of the in-memory module.

-    * The load address of the module.

   * ${T}_DEBUG_EVENT_TYPE_MODULE_UNLOAD: an in-memory module is about to get unloaded from the device.

-    The event is generated in the ${x}ModuleDestroy() flow with thread == ${T}_DEBUG_THREAD_NONE.
-    If ${T}_DEBUG_EVENT_FLAG_STOPPED is set,
-    the event blocks the ${x}ModuleDestroy() call until the debugger acknowledges the event by resuming ${T}_DEBUG_THREAD_NONE.

-    * The module format.

-    * The begin and end address of the in-memory module.

-    * The load address of the module.

-  * ${T}_DEBUG_EVENT_TYPE_EXCEPTION: the thread stopped due to a device exception.
+  * ${T}_DEBUG_EVENT_TYPE_THREAD_STOPPED: threads stopped due to a device exception.

+    The reported threads remain stopped until they are resumed by a call to ${t}DebugResume().

+  * ${T}_DEBUG_EVENT_TYPE_THREAD_UNAVAILABLE: threads cannot be interrupted because they are unavailable.

+    The event is generated in response to an interrupt request if none of the requested threads is availalbe to be interrupted.

 Run Control
 -----------

-The tool may interrupt and resume individual device threads or an entire debug session.
+The tool may interrupt and resume device threads by calling ${t}DebugInterrupt() and ${t}DebugResume(), respectively.

-To interrupt an individual thread or an entire debug session, call ${t}DebugInterrupt with the number of the thread to interrupt or ${T}_DEBUG_THREAD_ALL to interrupt an entire debug session.

-When interrupting an entire debug session, threads that are already stopped as well as threads that are not available will be ignored.
-After threads have been interrupted, a ${T}_DEBUG_EVENT_TYPE_EXCEPTION event with thread == ${T}_DEBUG_THREAD_ALL is created.

-To resume an individual thread or an entire debug session, call ${t}DebugResume with the number of the thread to resume or
-${T}_DEBUG_THREAD_ALL to resume an entire debug session.

-Whereas interrupting and resuming an entire debug session will transparently handle unavailable threads, interrupting and resuming a single unavailable thread will result in ${X}_RESULT_ERROR_INVALID_ARGUMENT.

-Threads that had been unavailable when interrupting a debug session will be prevented from entering until the debug session is resumed.
+The thread argument may specify a single thread, a group of threads, or all threads on the device.
+To specify all threads, the tool must set all fields in
+${x}_device_thread_t to their maximum value.
+By setting some but not all fields to their maximum value, a tool may specify a group of threads.

+The ${t}DebugInterrupt() call is not blocking.
+When all specified threads either stopped or are determined to be currently unavailable, the tool receives a ${T}_DEBUG_EVENT_TYPE_THREAD_STOPPED event if at least one thread could be stopped or a ${T}_DEBUG_EVENT_TYPE_THREAD_UNAVAILABLE event if none of the threads is currently available.

+If the thread argument specified a group of threads or all threads on the device, the event may be preceded by ${T}_DEBUG_EVENT_TYPE_THREAD_STOPPED events of individual threads.

-The tool does not know whether any individual thread is available until it tries to interact with that thread.
+The tool does not know whether a thread stopped or is unavailable until it tries to access its state or access memory through it.

-Only stopped threads may be resumed individually.
+Unavailable threads may become available at any time.

-The following sample code demonstrates how to interrupt and resume a debug session:
+The following sample code demonstrates how to interrupt and resume all threads in a debug session:

 .. parsed-literal::

     ${t}_debug_session_handle_t session = ...;
+    ${x}_device_thread_t thread;
     ${x}_result_t errcode;

+    thread.slice = UINT32_MAX;
+    thread.subslice = UINT32_MAX;
+    thread.eu = UINT32_MAX;
+    thread.thread = UINT32_MAX;

-    errcode = ${t}DebugInterrupt(session, ${T}_DEBUG_THREAD_ALL);
+    errcode = ${t}DebugInterrupt(session, thread);
     if (errcode)
         return errcode;

     ...

-    errcode = ${t}DebugResume(session, ${T}_DEBUG_THREAD_ALL);
+    errcode = ${t}DebugResume(session, thread);
     if (errcode)
         return errcode;

-After interrupting one or all threads, the tool needs to wait for the corresponding ${T}_DEBUG_EVENT_TYPE_EXCEPTION event.
-Note that there may be other events preceding that event.
-There may further be exception events for individual threads preceding or succeeding a debug session exception event.

 Memory Access